Giving Voice to English Language Learners

 What Ball State Can Do for You

 Ball State can prepare you to support English language learners with our English as a new language license.
-This add-on license requires five three-hour courses and can be finished in a year.
+This add-on license requires a total of five courses (three credits each) and can be finished in a year.

 Courses for the license provide practical applications which you can take into your classroom the very next day.

 Our license program is organized around five domains that support TESOL’s (Teaching English to Speakers of Other Languages) P-12 Teacher Education Program Standards: